hakikz/bootstrap-4-carousel/README.md

 ![alt text](https://github.com/hakikz/Free-Bootstrap-4-Carousel/blob/master/Dist/img/slider-bottom-to-top.jpg)

-#### This Slider can also be Top to bottom, Please go to folder slider-bottom-to-top > Js > main.js
+#### This Slider can also be Top to bottom, to make it please go to the folder "slider-bottom-to-top" > js > main.js

-You will get like this below code and change it as your need.
+Here is the code and change it as you need.
 For further help you can mail me here "<hakikz@yahoo.com>"

 ```
 $(document).ready(function(){